sterlingking1990/HaggleXProject/README.md

 # hagglexproject

-This project uses HaggleX Graphql and consumed few of the API such as login, registration and resend password.
+This project uses HaggleX Graphql and consumed few of the API such as login, registration and resend verification code.

 ## Getting Started